Repost from 2015. Edited, updated, and corrected.

 “I oppose this law as a theologian and as the father of a son who took his life after struggling with mental illness for 27 years.”

-“The prospect of dying can be frightening,but we belong to God, and death and life are in God’s hands…We need to make a radical commitment to be there for those who are dying in our lives.”
+“The prospect of dying can be frightening, but we belong to God, and death and life are in God’s hands…We need to make a radical commitment to be there for those who are dying in our lives.”

 SB 128 would allow patients who are mentally competent and have fewer than six months to live, as determined by two physicians, to obtain prescriptions for medication to end their lives in a humane and peaceful manner, while protecting the vulnerable with strict guidelines and procedures.

-Warren’s comments illustrate, once again, why there must be a strict separation of church and state.
+Warren’s comments illustrate, once again, why there must be a strict separation between church and state.
 While Warren might find some vicarious purpose and meaning in suffering, many Americans do not.
 In Warren’s world, the Christian God is sovereign over all, including life and death.
 Warren tries to frame his objection as “wanting to be there for those who are dying,” but I suspect there are many Californians who have no need of Pastor Warren or any other pastor or priest “being there” for them during the last days of their life.

 Perhaps I will never reach the place where the reasons for living are no longer enough to keep me alive.
-There are days when the pain is unbearable and I ponder what death will be like.
+There are days when my pain is unbearable and I ponder what death will be like.
 THE END.
 Lights out.
 I have the means of death at my disposal.
 I take medications that would surely do the trick, but maybe not.
 Perhaps they wouldn’t quite send me and Toto to the other side.
 Then Polly would be left with a brain-dead vegetable of a husband.
-Wouldn’t it better for a doctor to prescribe drugs that were sure to do the trick?
-If we can execute murderers surely we can help the terminally ill die when they want to call it a night.
+Wouldn’t it better for a doctor to prescribe drugs that are sure to do the trick?
+If we can execute murderers (against their will), surely we can help the terminally ill die when they want to call it a night.
 Wouldn’t this be the compassionate thing to do?